 Pack 171 welcomes the fall with our first camping trip of the season.
 We will be camping at Lake Norman State Park which is only a few short miles away from Mooresville.
 This is a family friendly camp out so parents and siblings are welcome.
 The pack will provide dinner on Saturday night and breakfast on Sunday.
 Families should plan to bring their own tents and other camping equipment.
 This will be a great and very accessible trip for Scouts of all ages and camping experience levels.

-- Meet at Group Sites D and E on Group Camp Lane between 4 and 5
+- Meet at Group Sites D and E on Group Camp Lane

 - Organized game 5:00 – 6:30